Facilities

 The Subaru PFS Survey will investigate the distribution of dark matter by measuring the kinematics of one million stars, perform a cosmological survey over 1400 deg2 to measure the expansion rate of the universe and density of the dark energy, and observe a million galaxies to create a census of early galaxies up to the epoch of star and galaxy formation.
 We use PFS to study galaxy and black hole formation and evolution in the early universe.

-Our group leverages supercomputing resources available at the NCSA, such as the Hardware-Accelerated Learning cluster at the Innovative Systems Lab.
-HAL is a 16-node IBM POWER9 cluster with NVIDIA V100 GPUs.
-We also work with undergraduate students across the Illinois campus on computationally intensive projects through NCSA’s Students Pushing Innovation program.
+We leverage supercomputing resources available at the NCSA, such as Delta.
+Funded by the National Science Foundation’s Innovative High-Performance Computing Program and building on the success of Blue Waters, Delta is the most performant GPU computing resource in NSF’s portfolio, making it a prime destination for advanced scientific research.
+We also work with undergrads across the Illinois campus on computationally intensive projects through NCSA’s Students Pushing Innovation program.